Head for the Hills

 Archaeo metal detection (AMD) is the use of metal detectors with an archaeological methodology by, or under the supervision of, a trained archaeologist or heritage consultant.
 It ensures a consistent approach to surveying sites of historical interest.

 AMD provided important material evidence of the WW2 military occupation at the Chidlow camps, and of the day-to-day lives of the soldiers who camped there.

 Heritage detectorists unearthed everyday items from the Chidlow Army Camps; items lost or thrown away by troops as they went about their day.
 These included harmonicas, a kerosene iron, keys and padlocks, and even a miniature set of bellows.

 The many ways of attaching things together

 To the trained eye these various buckles and clips are more than just bits of metal left behind.
 Instead they tell the story of the many items required to keep an army in the field.
 Included here are buckles for webbing and water canteens, clips for a rifle, a flag pole, and a gas mask bag.
 And in the middle?
 A Bren gun carrier track.

 The unique amidst the dross

-Amongst the many service badges, coins, and buttons retrieved from the Chidlow Army Camps are exquisitely crafted examples of trench art: bullet casings re-crafted into handles for shaving brushes, coins refashioned as love tokens.
-These add a personal touch to the many other standard items found at the Camps such as General Service badges (also known as Rising Sun badges) and the 'Australia' title badge worn by troops at the base of their shoulder straps.
+Among the many service badges, coins, and buttons retrieved from the Chidlow Army Camps are exquisitely crafted examples of trench art: bullet casings re-crafted into handles for shaving brushes, coins refashioned as love tokens.
+These add a personal touch to the many other standard items found at the camps, such as General Service badges (also known as Rising Sun badges) and the 'Australia' title badge worn by troops at the base of their shoulder straps.